You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What are Salt Substitutes?

-While salt substitutes are generally considered safe, they may interact with Lipitor in certain ways.
-Lipitor is a statin medication that works by inhibiting the production of cholesterol in the liver.
-Salt substitutes, particularly those containing potassium chloride, may affect the absorption and efficacy of Lipitor.
+Lipitor is a statin medication that works by reducing the production of cholesterol in the liver.
+Salt substitutes, particularly those containing potassium chloride, can interact with Lipitor in several ways:

 Expert Insights